 Is it normal to see hair falling out in the shower?

 We have around 250,000 hairs on our scalp.
 According to the 2017 study, hair falls in the Telogen phase; therefore, it is normal for an average person to experience hair fall of 50 to 100 strands per day.
-Unless the growth phases become imbalanced, then this can cause hair loss.
+Unless the hair growth cycle phases become imbalanced, excessive hair loss can occur.

-The more you wash your hair, the more hair you will lose due to scrubbing.
+The more you wash your hair, the more hair shedding you might experience due to scrubbing, which might make you question how much hair loss is normal during a shower.
 People with thicker and healthier hair tend to lose up to 150 to 250 hair per day and through showers.
 They might not lose it as much the next day if they don't scrub their hair too hard.

 What is causing hair to fall out in the shower?